-Here's Who Is Playing the 2019 Global Citizen Festival in New York
+Here's Who Is Playing the 2019 Global Citizen Festival in NYC

 The festival returns with an incredible lineup and real action.

 The 2019 Global Citizen Festival is returning to Central Park with its trademark blend of star power and advocacy on Saturday, Sept.
 28 — and Global Citizens everywhere can take action through the Global Citizen app to earn a chance to win free tickets to the event.

 This year’s headliners include Queen + Adam Lambert, Pharrell Williams, Alicia Keys, OneRepublic, H.E.R., and Carole King.

 Special guest performances by French Montana, Ben Platt, Jon Batiste & Stay Human, David Gray, and NCT 127 will take place throughout the evening, and Deborra-lee Furness and Hugh Jackman will return to host the event on Central Park’s Great Lawn.
 The festival will be co-hosted by Matt Bomer, Connie Britton, Rachel Brosnahan, Nina Dobrev, Elvis Duran, Becky G, Taraji P. Henson, Dakota Johnson, Becky Lynch, Aasif Mandvi, Rami Malek, Bridget Moynahan, Bill Nye, Kal Penn, Joy Reid, Erin Richards, Seth Rollins, Savannah Sellers, and Forest Whitaker.

 Queen + Adam Lambert